mdecicco/t4ext/readme.md

     readonly state: t4.KeyState;
 };
 ```
+[See here](https://github.com/mdecicco/t4scripts/blob/main/globals.d.ts#L856-L999) for more details about the `t4.KeyboardEvent` types.

 #### onUpdate(deltaTime: f32)
 This method will be called once per frame, immediately before the game engine updates itself. `deltaTime` is the